P3DCAT/PandoraPalettizer/README.md

 Make sure you've got Panda3D installed.
 The newer, the better.

 You must clone the repository.
-This project has one dependency: `Pillow`, which can be installed using pip.
+This project has no dependencies other than Panda3D.

 ```
 git clone https://github.com/P3DCAT/PandoraPalettizer